Guys, I must admit, there ain’t no travel like Bali solo travel. Especially if you have this Bali travel guide handy.

 Wanna feel like Julia Roberts as she ate, prayed and loved her way through Bali?

-If you do then Ubud is the place for you.
+If you do then Ubud is the place for you and creating your own personal Ubud itinerary is a must.

 With its lush green rice fields and magical, creative energy, Ubud will charm the pants right off of you (and replace them with batik yoga pants instead).